Spherically symmetric Einstein-scalar-field equations for wave-like decaying null infinity: Abstract

 \section{Abstract}

-We show that the spherically symmetric Einstein-scalar-field equations for wave-like decaying initial data at null infinity have unique global solutions in $(0, \infty)$ and unique generalized solutions on $[0, \infty)$ in the sense of Christodoulou.
+We show that the spherically symmetric Einstein-scalar-field equations for wave-like decaying initial data at null infinity have unique local solutions and unique global solutions for small initial data.
+We also generalize Christodoulou's global generalized solutions to the wave-like decaying initial data.
 We emphasize that this decaying condition is sharp.

 \pagenumbering{arabic}

 \mysection{Introduction}\ls